collegiumv/cv_doc_legacy/start/login.md

 ### Locking
-If you leave your workstation alone for 10 minutes, while logged in, your session will be locked with a screensaver.
+If you leave your workstation alone for 10 minutes, while logged in, your session will be locked with a screen-saver.
 You may simply wiggle your mouse or press any key to be given a password prompt.

 Power users may lock their workstation with the command: ``xscreensaver --lock``